HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 | Gaudi | 1.12.1 | 2.0.1 | Training |

 ## Changelog
+### 1.14.0
+ - Added model saving functionality.
+ - Added torch.compile support for inference - performance improvement feature for PyTorch eager mode.
+Supported only for Resnet50.
+ - Lazy and HPU graphs support for Resnet50 inference is deprecated.
 ### 1.13.0
  - Added torch.compile support - performance improvement feature for PyTorch eager mode.
 Supported only for Resnet50 LARS.
 ### 1.12.0